 I am optimistic enough to believe that if the physical conditions of each inmate were studied; if his ills were cured and he was made stronger in body, he would be given courage, more ambition and more purpose in life.
 To this extent pauperism is directly curable.

 Harkness presumably either accompanied Palmer to the poor farm or made one or more visits himself.
-What resulted are eight sketches of poor farm residents, apparently the only identifiable examples of Harkness’ drawings that still exist.
-Today, they also provide a sensitive look at people who could be fairly characterized as the least fortunate residents of the Sangamon County of 1913.
+What resulted are eight sketches of poor farm residents.
+Today, they provide a sensitive look at people who could be fairly characterized as the least fortunate residents of the Sangamon County of 1913.